ixfxfun/demos-npm/src/ml/hand/README.md

 ## Tuning

 There are some model tuning parameters you can set in the `sender` sketch.
 Keep in mind that this sketch is used by all of the sketches in this 'hand' folder.
-So you may want to make a copy of it if different settings will be needed.
+Make a copy of it if different settings will be needed.

 Handy parameters:
-* Adjusting total number of hands to look for
+* Adjusting total number of hands to look for.
+If you only use one hand, reducing it to one in the settings can improve performance.
 * Change default camera
+* Change processing speed
+* If you're getting 'phantom' hands, adjust some of the confidence thresholds